-The City's Fire Department inspected a total of 335 businesses for illicit stormwater discharges.
+The City's Fire Department inspected a total of 329 businesses for illicit stormwater discharges.
 These inspections are conducted as a component to the Fire Department's Unified Program for hazardous materials storage and hazardous waste generators.
-As a result of these inspections, ten (10) unauthorized discharges from businesses were mitigated and three (3) discharges emanating from residential properties were abated.
-These discharges were addressed by the Fire Department via a written warning on their inspection report and follow-up work.
-BMPs were recommended at 3 business sites.
-The Fire Department refers stormwater dischargers requiring in-depth assistance with BMP implementation to the Stormwater Management Program (SMP) for follow-up.
+The Fire Department refers stormwater dischargers requiring indepth assistance with BMP implementation to the Stormwater Management Program (SMP) for follow-up.
 The Stormwater Management Program (SMP) has developed an enforcement policy and procedures to allow for the issuance of penalties for non-stormwater discharges.
 Under the City's stormwater ordinance, a city representative may issue an infraction citation or a compliance order for violations.
 An infraction citation is issued for one-time discharges while a compliance order is for on-going discharges.
 The enforcement policy specifies the steps SMP staff must take to issue an enforcement action.
 Upon finding a violation of the stormwater ordinance, SMP staff will require the discharger to cease the discharge and issue a Notice of Non-Compliance in cases of on-going discharges.
 In addition, the discharger will be required to submit an Action Plan that delineates BMPs that the dischargers will implement to mitigate the discharge in the future and the timeframe of their implementation.
-SMP staff will review and comment on the proposed BMPs and forward the plan on to other affected City departments for their comment as well if necessary.
-SMP staff will also inspect the facility after the proposed BMP implementation date to verify installation and BMP effectiveness.
+SMP staff reviews and comments on the proposed BMPs and forward the plan on to other affected City departments for their comment as well if necessary.
+SMP staff also inspects the facility after the proposed BMP implementation date to verify installation and BMP effectiveness.
 If the BMP is deficient in either of these areas, then SMP will issue a Compliance Order.
 This Order reiterates the requirements of the Notice of Non-Compliance with new compliance dates.
 A city issued Compliance Order carries a monetary penalty of \$50 to \$500 a day retroactive to the day of issuance for non-compliance.
 The average compliance term is thirty days in length.
 If the dischargers fails to implement effective BMP as delineated in the action plan within the timeframes specified by the Compliance Order monetary penalties may be assessed.
 In addition, the discharger may request a hearing before the City's hearing panel if the requirements and penalties of the Compliance Order are contested.
 Effectiveness Performing inspections at business facilities has shown a level 4, reducing loads from sources, during this reporting period.
 Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-1.b: Create Spill Response Procedure Completed, No Change: